-- All internal network communication will be on one specified port (52311 is the default) to allow for simplicity and flexibility for the deployment.
+- All internal network communication will be on one specified port (52311 is the default) to allow for simplicity and flexibility of deployment.
 TCP/IP and UDP on this port must be completely unblocked at all internal routers and internal firewalls (you can optionally disable UDP but that may negatively affect performance). - The BES Server should connect to the network at 100 mbps or higher. - The BES Consoles must be able to make connection to the SQL Server 2000 or 2005 database using ODBC.
 SQL Server 2005 (32-Bit and 64-Bit) is supported for BES 6.0 and above.
-BES Consoles should have high speed connections to the BES Server (100 mbps or higher)
+BES Consoles should have high speed connections to the BES Server (100 mbps or higher) - The Windows Firewall must be turned off on the BES Server machine. - The BES Client must be installed on the BES Server machine.

 These networking recommendations are typically easy to satisfy for most organizations maintaining a moderate security posture.
-If these requirements can't be met in your organization, see Configuring the BES Components (page 47).
-For information on larger installations, see Deployment Scenarios (page 75).
+If these requirements cannot be met in your organization, see Configuring the BES Components (page 49).
+For information on larger installations, see Deployment Scenarios (page 77).